ECMWFCode4Earth/wildfire-forecasting/README.md

 ## TL; DR

 This codebase (and this README) is a work-in-progress.
-We are constantly refactoring and introducing breaking changes.
-Here's a quick few pointers that *just work* to get going:
+The `master` is a stable release and we aim to address issues and introduce enhancements on a rolling basis.
+If you encounter a bug, please [file an issue](https://github.com/esowc/wildfire-forecasting/issues/new).
+Here are a quick few pointers that *just work* to get you going with the project:

 * Clone & navigate into the repo and create a conda environment using `environment.yml` on Ubuntu 18.04 and 20.04 only.
 * All EDA and Inference notebooks must be run within this environment.
 Use `conda activate wildfire-dl`